x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

    1. Navigate to **Recipients** \> **Groups** \>.

    2. Select the group from the list and click it.
-The group properties dialog box opens.
+The group properties screen appears.

    3. Click the **Settings** tab.
-The group settings dialog box opens.
+The group settings screen appears.

    3. Under the **Delivery management** pane, click **Edit delivery management**.
 The **Delivery management** screen appears.